L0r3nz-H/github-unstar/readme.md

 *Output: `starred_with_dates.json`*

 ### Step 2: Unstar Old Repositories
 Run the cleaning script.
-It will read the JSON file, calculate which stars are older than 1 year, and ask for confirmation before deleting anything.
+It will read the JSON file, calculate which stars are older than a specified number of days, and ask for confirmation before deleting anything.

 ```bash
 python3 unstar_old_stars.py